cruizperez/FastAAI/README.md

 FastAAI will automatically detect the way you supply inputs.

 #### HMM Files
 In this repositoriy, you can find FastAAI's single copy protein HMM models under the heading of 00.Libraries/01.SCG_HMMs/Complete_SCG_DB.hmm.
 An HMM file produced by FastAAI will be the result of a search against this collection of models.
-Any FastAAI HMM search can be replicated with the following command:
+While FastAAI uses [PyHMMER](https://github.com/althonos/pyhmmer) to implement its HMM search, any FastAAI HMM search can also be replicated with the following command:

 ```bash
 hmmsearch --tblout [FastAAI_HMM_file] -o [file_to_dsiscard] --cut_tc Complete_SCG_DB.hmm [input_proteome_file]